• Disease Overview

 Affected populations

-Other persons with suppressed immune systems, such as AIDS patients and persons taking drugs to suppress the body’s immune response to transplants, are also at increased risk from exposure to TB.
+People with a suppressed immune system, such as AIDS patients and persons taking drugs to suppress the body’s immune response to transplants, are at increased risk from exposure to TB.

 • < Previous section